 Angels have some limited ability to stop time.

-John's Demon Seal is a proprietary design combining a Triangle of Solomon with some Elder Moons and an arcane script.
+John's Demon Seal is a proprietary design combining a Triangle of Solomon with some Elder runes and an Enochian script.

 Under ordinary circumstances, demons cannot manifest without help and the more powerful a demon is, the more help they require.
 Somehow, the demons are breaking the rules and acting more overtly than is common, in regards to trying to kill Liv.